 Remediators, consultants, attorneys and real estate professionals have identified a number of questions concerning the provisions and implementation of the Uniform Environmental Covenants Act.
-The following list of "frequently asked questions" is the Department's response to some of these key questions.
-The Department will continue to add additional questions to this list and may revise some of its previous responses.
-In the interim questions and comments concerning the FAQs may be sent to John Gross, Environmental Cleanup & Brownfields Bureau Environmental Group Manager at johngross@pa.gov.
+The following revised list of "frequently asked questions" is the Department's response to some of these key questions.
+The Department will continue to add additional questions to this list and may revise some of its previous responses (Newly revised sections are indicated in red).
+The list of frequently asked questions will be used in conjunction with input and feedback from the Department's many stakeholders and its Cleanup Standards Scientific Advisory Board to develop a formal technical guidance in the future.
+In the interim questions and comments concerning the FAQs may be sent to Troy Conrad, Director of the Land Recycling Program at tconrad@state.pa.us